 “Good!”
 Hari said.
 “Maybe one day Girome can leave that stuffy old mission as well.”
 Matthieu found it neither stuffy nor old, but did not contest it.
 Instead, he looked again to the river, now glistening with the sun a hand’s width above the eastern shore.

 “Perhaps I should return,” he said.
 “The priest may be expecting me.
-But I will return soon, as we will leave for the south in a few months’ time.
+But I will come to you again soon, as we will leave for the south in a few months’ time.
 I hope to be more useful by then.”

 “Many Corastians have lived here for years but only taken from our language enough to order soup or amuse children.”
 Matthieu thought of the priest then, and wondered if this was directed specially at him.
 “But you are young and if your will holds out, you may yet prove your worth in this thing.
 Only be patient.”